 • conduct negotiations with the landlord on behalf of the leaseholder

-• provide expert evidence at the Leasehold Valuation Tribunal if required
+• provide expert evidence at the First-Tier Property Tribunal (which was previously known as the Leasehold Valuation Tribunal or LVT)

 Calculating the premium for the lease extension – a job for a professional

 The landlord/freeholder’s interest in the property will be worth less after the new lease is granted that it was before – due to the loss of ground rent income and the loss of the right to get the flat back when the original lease expires [which is called the reversionary interest].
 This loss of value suffered by the freeholder is called, in the words of the Act, ‘the diminution in value’.

 The surveyor will consider this diminution of value, together with the landlord’s share of the marriage value, plus any compensation payable, when calculating the premium.
 This is complicated work and there is no alternative to doing this as they are the factors laid down by the Act for calculating that premium.